unicitynetwork/agentic-chatbot/README.md

 5. Yields text deltas, reasoning, and tool-call events to frontend
 6. Continues loop until LLM completes response

+**Error Recovery**: Handling of MCP tool failures:
+- When tools fail with recoverable errors (wrong arguments, validation issues), errors are returned as text observations to the LLM
+- LLM reads the error message, understands the problem, and retries with corrected arguments
+- Hallucination detection prevents infinite loops by tracking identical tool calls

 ## Quick Start

 ### Prerequisites